dortania/dortania.github.io/_posts/2020-11-10-bigsur-new.md

 * Ivy Bridge iGPUs were dropped
 * BCM4331 and BCM43224 support was dropped
   * Solution listed here: [Legacy Wireless Kexts](https://github.com/khronokernel/IO80211-Patches)
-* X79 and X99 no longer boot
+* X79 and X99 require SSDT-UNC
-  * Solution is currently being worked on inside Acidanthera
+  * See above how to make it
-* X299 requires SSDT-RTC0-RANGE
+* X99 and X299 requires SSDT-RTC0-RANGE
   * See above how to make it
 * AMD CPUs need their kernel patches updated
   * See above for new patches